nus-cs2103-AY1718S1/addressbook-level4/collated/main/NabeelZaheer.md

     /**
      *
      * @param tag to be added to address book
-     * @param index of the person in the filtered list to remove tag */ public AddTagCommand(Set<Tag> tag, Set<Index> index, String indexDisplay)  {
+     * @param index of the person in the filtered list to add tag */ public AddTagCommand(Set<Tag> tag, Set<Index> index, String indexDisplay)  {
         this.tag = tag;